 Daily care and correct brushing technique

 With thrush-treatment the correct cleaning of the frog beforehand is extremely important for the success of the treatment.
-If thrush agents only on a layer of dirt consisting of decomposed horn and bedding the treatment is usually unsuccessful or takes a very long or it takes a very long time, as the product cannot reach the deepest part of the thrush.
+If thrush medicationis appliedonly on a layer of dirt consisting of decomposed horn and bedding the treatment is usually unsuccessful or takes a very long time, as the product cannot reach the core of the infection.

-First of all, the hooves should be thoroughly scraped out.
-Make sure that the hoof scraper does not have any points or sharp edges, as these could damage the already damaged, softened frog or the frog skin. or the frog skin easily injure can.
-After scraping, it is advisable to clean the frog dry using a wooden spatula and a small cloth or compress. a small cloth or compress.
+First of all, the hooves should be thoroughly pickd out.
+Make sure that the hoof pick does not have any points or sharp edges, as these could increase damage of the already damaged, softened frog or the frog dermis.
+After scraping, it is advisable to clean the frog dry using a wooden spatula and a small piece cloth or compress.

 Using thrush remedies correctly - what is important